 The Ombuds Office provides informal assistance to its visitors.
-It has no authority to receive notice of formal complaints against the University, conduct formal investigations, or make business or policy decisions for the University.
+It has no authority to receive notice of formal complaints against St. Jude, conduct formal investigations, or make or change business or policy decisions for St. Jude.
 It will not participate in formal adjudicative processes, outside agency complaints or lawsuits.
-Instead, the Ombuds Office provides visitors with an opportunity to informally take action themselves to resolve their issues or to collaborate to accomplish mutually acceptable outcomes.
+Instead, the Ombuds Office provides visitors with an opportunity to informally take action themselves to resolve their issues or to collaborate to accomplish mutually acceptable outcomes and helps connect visitors with resources and educate visitors about the options available to them.

-The Ombuds Office does not create or maintain business records for the use of any party utilizing its services and shall not create or maintain documents or records for the University about individual cases.
+The Office does not create or maintain business records for the use of any party utilizing its services and shall not create or maintain documents or records for St. Jude about individual cases.

 As an informal resource, the Ombuds Office is always a voluntary option.
-It is not a required step in any formal process that is available at the University.
+It is not a required step in any formal process that is available at St. Jude.